 In 1996, a lifelong dream came true when I bought a house on the lake.
 It was early July, and after hours of unpacking boxes, all I wanted was to jump in the lake and cool off.
 I grabbed the leashes for my three Shelties and we headed for the dock.
 It was 99° outside and all I could think about was diving into the cool blue water.
-Shelties are a smart and fun-loving breed, but not known to be water dogs.

 Now all of us were in the water, and I had to act fast.
 Tully paddled around in tight little circles, looking amused but offering no help.
 With no dock ladder or shoreline nearby, I hauled myself onto the wave runner and scrambled up onto the dock.
 One by one, I pulled each dog to safety.
 As soon as they were back on the dock, they shook off the water and began chasing each other around as if nothing had happened.
 I didn’t share their enthusiasm.
 I was exhausted and anxious.
 This is not good, I thought.
-They have no fear of the water, and this could happen again — and next time, there might not be anyone around to help.
+They have no fear of the water, and this could happen again — and next time, I might not be around to help.

 Over the years, doggydocks® has helped prevent countless drownings, and that remains the driving force behind everything we do.
 What surprised me along the way is that the majority of our customers are owners of water-loving dogs who have turned doggydocks® into a favorite toy — something both they and their dogs genuinely enjoy.
 As it turns out, the dogs didn’t much care that it was supposed to be a serious life-saving device.